aheald-quadball/us-quadball-rulebook/rulebook.md

 **Tripping**—Any attempt to knock a player off their feet through contact below their knees.
 Tripping is always illegal physical contact.

-**Unscorable quadball**—A quadball that is live but cannot result in a goal (See: 5.6.3.
-Unscorable quadball).
+**Unscorable Quadball**—A Quadball that is live but cannot result in a goal (See: 5.6.3.
+Unscorable Quadball).

 **Yank**—To pull with sudden sharp force.